M0hannad/KSA_Weather_Prediction/README.md

 ## Conclusion:
-The data for the KSA weather was obtained and utilized to perform predictive machine that can forcast the temprature and wind speed.
+The data for the KSA weather was obtained and utilized to perform predictive machine that can forecast the temprature and wind speed.
 A Exploratory Data Analysis were carried out to find the trending weather behaviour in Saudi Arabia.
 Although a relativly good accureacy were achived, this model is not so reliable as the sample size were not big enough (only 3 years time range).
 Two machine learning models were train, tested, then compared to find the optimal one.
 To evaluate the model accuracy, several evaluation metrics were used for comparison (MAE, MSE, and R^2).
 The Mean absolute error for random forest model was 0.17 which is better than 0.37 in the linear regression model.